 - Investments that result in value to society (Winston calls this the “save the world” value bucket)

 Winston points out type 1 and 2 initiatives are pretty much a slam-dunk.
 Most companies motivated by sustainability spend their time calculating, pondering, and evaluating type 3 investments.
-If a business can quantify the indirect value received from environmental or social investments, those projects become an easier sell to a decision maker.
+A business that can quantify the indirect value received from environmental or social investments.
+This is an easier sell to a decision maker.

 It’s type 4, the “save the world” value bucket, that’s the conundrum.
 How do you make a business case for something that may only tangentially benefit the company?
 Winston believes it is time to bring the moral dimension into decision making.